SDPTeam15/PolyEvents/summaries/sprint4.md

 my time estimates were good.
 I over estimate a bit (1 hour) the time needed to implement and test the database queries.
 I also under estimate a bit (2 hours) the time needed for the UI.
 So overall,

+Next sprint, I will take into account the comments made by the TAs and do a refactoring of our code so that our team can work in a clean code base.

 ## Cyrille